redchenjs/mt762x-wm8960/README.md

 ## Preparing

 * Add the `mt76x8-wm8960` folder to the `package/kernel` folder of OpenWrt.
-* Modify the target DTS file in the `target/linux/ramips/dts` folder of OpenWrt according to `example.dts`.
+* Modify the target DTS file in the `target/linux/ramips/dts` folder of OpenWrt according to `dts/example.dts`.

 ## Configuring the OpenWrt